 KLA semiconductor laser repair support across Puma, SP, and related platforms.

-Use this page when the production platform is known to be KLA.
-It includes Puma and SP model pages, plus a Voyager reference entry for cases where the family is known but the detailed model still needs confirmation.
+This page covers KLA platforms, including Puma and SP model pages plus a Voyager reference entry for cases where the family is known but the detailed model still needs confirmation.

 Voyager remains listed for KLA-related cases where the family is known and the exact model still needs to be confirmed.